AvansTi/rens/README.md

-# linorobot2
+# REnS (Avans specific implementation of LinoRobot2)
 ![linorobot2](docs/linorobot2.gif)

-linorobot2 is a ROS2 port of the [linorobot](https://github.com/linorobot/linorobot) package.
-If you're planning to build your own custom ROS2 robot (2WD, 4WD, Mecanum Drive) using accessible parts, then this package is for you.
-This repository contains launch files to easily integrate your DIY robot with Nav2 and a simulation pipeline to run and verify your experiments on a virtual robot in Gazebo.
+This repository is a fork of the linorobot2 repository. linorobot2 is a ROS2 port of the [linorobot](https://github.com/linorobot2/linorobot2) package.
+If you're planning to build your own custom ROS2 robot (2WD, 4WD, Mecanum Drive) using accessible parts, then that package is for you.
+This repository contains launch files to easily build, run and modify the Avans REnS robot with Nav2 and a simulation pipeline to run and verify your experiments on a virtual robot in Gazebo.

-Once the robot's URDF has been configured in linorobot2_description package, users can easily switch between booting up the physical robot and spawning the virtual robot in Gazebo.
+The robot's URDF has been configured in linorobot2_description package, users can easily switch between booting up the physical robot and spawning the virtual robot in Gazebo.

+This repository is still Work In Progress.
+A lot of changes need to be made to make this an "Official" REnS version based on LinoRobot2.

 ![linorobot2_architecture](docs/linorobot2_launchfiles.png)